Riding electric rides like electric scooters, skateboards, and hoverboards is a very convenient and fun way of getting around.

 As a beginner, you’ve already paid a lot of money for your electric skateboard.
 Getting the proper safety gear comes at an additional cost.

 That doesn’t mean you should cheap out on your electric skateboard protection.
 Generally, the more you spend on your ride, the more you should invest in your safety.

 At the minimum start with some basic gloves, elbow pads, knee pads, and then top it off with a decent skate helmet.

-Later on, as your riding evolve and upgrade to a more powerful electric skateboard, you will want to get your hands on more efficient protective gear.
+Later on, as your riding evolves and you upgrade to a more powerful electric skateboard, you will want to consider upgrading your protection as well.

 Recommended protective gear for electric skateboard riders:

 - Full-face helmet/Helmet